 Drill press vices come in different sizes.
 Their use mainly depends on the size of the drill press table and the type of operation.
 In this blog post, I am building an 8-inch wooden drill press vice.
-This size is sufficient for general use and can be mounted to the majority of drill press tables.
+The size is sufficient for general use and can be mounted to the majority of drill press tables.

 When it comes to woodworking it is better to use a wooden drill press vise instead of a metal one.
 Accumulated dirt and other impurities from the metal vise tend to get into the wood and devaluate the workpiece.
 There are multiple different ways how to make a wooden drill press vise.
 I chose a fairly simple one that can be followed even by woodworking beginners.

-The drill press vise is made of plywood, MDF, and the spindle from a threaded rod and a t-nut.
+This DIY drill press vise is made of plywood, MDF, and the spindle from a threaded rod and a t-nut.
 All material is easily available in local stores.

 Table of Contents